Riverside Local School District: Location

+It includes Grand River and a portion of Painesville.

 Buildings

 The Riverside Local School District has one high school campus for both junior and senior high school students, one middle school, and four elementary schools.

 High school

 Riverside High School is the only high school in the district.
 Students in grades ten through twelve attend Riverside.
 On the same campus, and connected to Riverside by the Campus Library, is John R. Williams Junior High School, which encompasses students in grades eight and nine.
 Students in all grades often take classes in both buildings.

 Middle school

 Henry F. LaMuth Middle School (Auburn Middle School until around 2000) is the only middle school in the district.
 District students in grades 6 and 7 attend LaMuth.

 Classes

 You will get to pick whether to join band, with Mr. Swisslocki teaching, or choir, with Mr. Allen.
 Other than the core and music classes, students will also get special classes, art, computer, and gym for 12 weeks each.